rafaelmuto/instachan/README.md

 - a way to create thumb nails
 - a quote function, to quote other people msg...

-- ERROR: if number of post per page is a multiple of number os posts the pages index gets 1 empty page at the end... and some more...

 ## DONE!

+- ~ERROR: if number of post per page is a multiple of number os posts the pages index gets 1 empty page at the end... and some more...~ DONE!!!
 - ~ERROR: some times we get a error when trying to reset the chan: Warning: Cannot modify header information - headers already sent by~ DONE?
 - ~color themes DONE!~ =D
 - ~configuration at the first run~ DONE!